 See Related: Types of Travel Bags for the Jetsetter

 Traveling with kiddos can be hard enough without fights during bathtime.
 Luckily this set of adorable silicone travel bottles can help!
 With two bear-shaped and two bunny-shaped, BPA-free bottles, bathtime can be fun.

-The set of four containers is leakproof and bound to bring a smile to even the grumpiest little traveler’s face.
-Plus between the shapes and colors, you can easily remember what products are in each.
+The four containers are leakproof and bound to bring a smile to even the grumpiest little traveler’s face.
+Plus, between the shapes and colors, you can easily remember what products are in each.
 That gives you more bandwidth to enjoy quality time with your children.